 So how can an active, adventurous woman over 60 make her money last longer?
 Here are a few ideas…

 One of the biggest expenses for retirees is medical costs.
 While some of these costs are inevitable due to the complexities of getting older, there are many things that we can do to take control of our health by improving our diet, exercising regularly, managing our stress levels and maintaining an active social life.
 Losing weight and eating healthier can often complement our efforts to save money.

 Going for a bike ride every day costs less money than going to the mall.
 Cooking healthy meals at home often costs much less money than eating at restaurants.
 Making changes in your lifestyle can often “kill two birds with one stone” by eliminating wasteful spending while also improving your overall health.

 We are living in a Golden Age of frugal shopping.
 Online daily deal sites like livingsocial.com and Groupon.com make it easy to get amazing discounts every day via e-mail – you can often get massive discounts (50% off of more) on restaurant dinners, massages, fitness classes, travel packages, and many other “experience-based” goods and services. couponmom.com offers free online coupons to help dramatically reduce your grocery bills.
-This article also offers a list of 13 other great coupon sites.

 Take a hard look at your overall lifestyle – how are you spending your money?
 Where does it all go?
 Many people spend money almost unconsciously, making impulse purchases and falling into patterns such that they don’t really understand where their money is going.
 You can sign up for Mint.com, a free service that lets you track your spending online, to find out how much you’re spending on various categories like Groceries, Fast Food, Restaurants, Bars, Shopping, and more.